RichardSZ/my-python-learning-at-github/README.md

 My Python Learning at Github
 =======

-this book will record my experiences of Phthon learning at Github.
+this book will record my experiences of Python learning at Github.